File: SolutionTests\TryApplyChangesTests.cs

 using Xunit;

-namespace Microsoft.CodeAnalysis.UnitTests
+namespace Microsoft.CodeAnalysis.UnitTests;

 {

-private class CustomizedCanApplyWorkspace : Workspace
+private sealed class CustomizedCanApplyWorkspace : Workspace

 {